-✓ Governments and Local Institutions (Ministries, Universities ...).

-Encourage Affiliates to press for change in legislation where necessary.
+- Governments and Local Institutions (Ministries, Universities ...). - Encourage Affiliates to press for change in legislation where necessary.

-KEY PERFORMANCE INDICATORS (KPIs)
+Key Performance Indicators (KPIs)

-Health and Wellbeing Taskforce and Action Group members have been confirmed and will receive the following information:

-- ✓ Membership list and contact details. - ✓ Health and Wellbeing Task Force Action Plan. - ✓ WHO-BPW Collaboration Plan between WHO Department of Gender, Women and Health, and International Federation of Business and Professional Women 2017-2020 sent to Health and Wellbeing Task Force and Action Group. - ✓ Reports / Information provided by requested dates. - ✓ Triennial Report by 03/03/2020. - ✓ Respond to requests by due dates. - ✓ Notify Health and Wellbeing Taskforce and affiliates of the annual WHO theme in February each year. - ✓ Each year Affiliates will report activities to observe on World Health Day each year.
+- Health Committee and Action Group members have been confirmed and will receive the following information: - Membership list and contact details. - Health and Wellbeing Task Force Action Plan. - WHO-BPW Collaboration Plan between WHO Department of Gender, Women and Health, and International Federation of Business and Professional Women 2017-2020 sent to Health and Wellbeing Task Force and Action Group. - Reports / Information provided by requested dates. - Triennial Report by 03/03/2020. - Respond to requests by due dates. - Notify Health and Wellbeing Taskforce and affiliates of the annual WHO theme in February each year. - Affiliates will report an activity to observe on World Health Day each year.